ready4-dev/readyforwhatsnext/content/en/docs/Model/Modules/Using-Modules/People/Add-Metadata/index.en.md

 ---
 title: "Add metadata to datasets of individual human records"
 linkTitle: "Describe data"
-date: "2023-10-20"
+date: "2024-01-25"
 description: "Appending appropriate metadata to datasets of individual unit records can facilitate partial automation of some modelling tasks.
-This tutorial describes how a module from the youthvars R package can help you to add metadata to a youth mental health dataset so that it can be more readily used by other ready4 modules."
+This tutorial describes how a module from the youthvars R package can help you to add metadata to a youth mental health dataset so that it can be more readily used by other readyforwhatsnext modules."
 weight: 92
 categories:
 - Documentation